basak/syncthing-git-versioning/README.rst

 #.
 In Syncthing, go to "Edit" against your desired folder and go to the "File
    Versioning" tab.
 Under "File Versioning", choose "External File Versioning" and set "Command" to ``syncthing-git-versioning /path/to/repo
-   %FOLDER_PATH %FILE_PATH%`` as an external versioning hook, replacing ``/path/to/repo`` with the path the git repository you created in the previous step.
+   %FOLDER_PATH% %FILE_PATH%`` as an external versioning hook, replacing ``/path/to/repo`` with the path the git repository you created in the previous step.
 Do not expand ``%FOLDER_PATH%`` nor ``%FILE_PATH%``;
    Syncthing will do this at runtime.